ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/azure/jump_server.md

 ```

 ### Terraform Commands
-To deploy the VMs, we need to initialize Terraform, generate an execution plan and apply the execution plan to our cloud infrastructure.
-Follow this [documentation](/learning-paths/server-and-cloud/azure/terraform#terraform-commands) to deploy the `main.tf` file.
+To deploy the VMs, you need to initialize Terraform, generate an execution plan and apply the execution plan to our cloud infrastructure.
+Follow this [section of the learning path](/learning-paths/server-and-cloud/azure/terraform#terraform-commands) to deploy the `main.tf` file.

 ### Verify the Instance and Bastion Host setup
 In the Azure Portal, go to the [Virtual Machines page](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Compute%2FVirtualMachines).
-The instances we created through Terraform must be displayed on the screen.
+The instances created through Terraform will be displayed on the screen.

 ![azure_vm](https://user-images.githubusercontent.com/42368140/230090582-49331e8f-7afb-45ed-ae12-8d49da0dde34.png)

 ### Use Jump Host to access the Private Instance
 Connect to a target server via a Jump Host using the `-J` flag from the command line.
-This tells SSH to make a connection to the jump host and then establish a TCP forwarding to the target server, from there.
+This tells SSH to make a connection to the jump host and then establish a TCP forwarding to the target server:
 ```console
   ssh -J ubuntu@bastion-vm-public-IP ubuntu@target-vm-private-IP
 ```

 ![azure_connect_vm](https://user-images.githubusercontent.com/42368140/230090899-246a5391-a504-47a7-9ae7-5a3826c25ebe.png)

+{{% notice Note %}}
-**NOTE:-** Replace **bastion-vm-public-IP** with the public IP of the bastion vm, **target-vm-private-IP** with the private IP of the target vm.
+Replace **bastion-vm-public-IP** with the public IP of the bastion VM and **target-vm-private-IP** with the private IP of the target VM.
+{{% /notice %}}

 ### Clean up resources
-Run `terraform destroy` to delete all resources created.
+Run `terraform destroy` to delete all resources created:
 ```console
   terraform destroy
 ```